 To continue to make an effective purchase of a product that is in line with your company’s ethos as well as remaining profitable you need to conduct a spend analysis.
 This provides a forecast of a particular product to show if it continues to ‘tick all the boxes’.

-This is the only procurement book on Spend Analysis that I believe is a must-have for all specialists in this branch of procurement.
+This is the only strategic procurement book on Spend Analysis that I believe is a must-have for all specialists in this branch of procurement.
 It is quite simply brilliant.

 Easy-to-understand for beginner through to advanced practitioners; this book provides much needed history of the subject before progressing smoothly into the mechanics and principles of how to conduct spend analysis, providing case studies that really help put the concepts into perspective.
-This procurement book really will save your business money.
+This best procurement book really will save your business money.

 Procuring a product is not just about making the purchase but ensuring that your supplier doesn’t let you down.
 Supplier evaluation is a part of procurement that allows you to manage and measure supplier performance.